 What is Spiritual Direction?

-An hour session may embody prayer, silence, open-ended questions, reflection, contemplation, imagination, scripture, or spiritual practices.
-The heartbeat of direction is to usher the directee to experience congruency between truth and a deeper participation with the Divine's intimate invitations.
+An hour session may embody any of the following rhythms: prayer, silence, open-ended questions, reflection, contemplation, discernment, imagination, scripture, or spiritual practices.
+The heartbeat of direction is to usher the directee into experiencing congruency between truth and a deeper participation with the Divine's intimate invitations.

 Spiritual direction is not a life coach, a guru, nor New Age-based.